- What Is an Audit?

 Tax audits

-To make sure that tax laws are being followed, HMRC conducts tax audits (commonly known as compliance checks.
-Understanding the goal and scope of tax audits is essential while getting ready for them.
-This enables you to compile the pertinent documents and provide pertinent answers to the queries.
+To ensure that tax laws are being followed, HMRC conducts tax audits (commonly known as compliance checks).
+Understanding the goal and scope of tax audits is essential when preparing for them, this enables you to compile the relevant documents and provide accurate answers to any queries raised.

 Compliance audits